lhcb/glossary/glossary/P.md

 ## PL: Project Leader {#PL}

-Person responsible for leading a substructure of LHCb that is formally called a «Project:ConstitutionalProject», not those convening working groups.
+Person responsible for leading a substructure of LHCb that is formally called a «Project:ConstitutionalProject».
+This should not be confused with working group conveners.
 See the list of [current Project leaders](http://lhcb-conv.web.cern.ch/lhcb-conv/StructureDefault.html#Project_Leaders).

 ## Point 8